CamDavidsonPilon/lifelines/docs/Examples.rst

     cph.fit(rossi_weights, 'week', 'arrest', weights_col='weights')

 The fitting should be faster, and the results identical to the unweighted dataset.
-This option is also available in the ``CoxTimeVaryingFitter``.
+This option is also available in the :class:`~lifelines.fitters.cox_time_varying_fitter.CoxTimeVaryingFitter`.

 The second use of weights is sampling weights.
 These are typically positive, non-integer weights that represent some artificial under/over sampling of observations (ex: inverse probability of treatment weights).
 It is recommended to set ``robust=True`` in the call to the ``fit`` as the usual standard error is incorrect for sampling weights.
 The ``robust`` flag will use the sandwich estimator for the standard error.